fivetran/dbt_salesforce_formula_utils/README.md

     version: [">=0.4.0", "<0.5.0"]
 ```
 > **Note**: In order to use the macros included in this package you will need to have a properly configured source package with a source named `salesforce`.
 To see an example of a properly configured Salesforce source yml you can reference [integration_tests](integration_tests/models/src_fivetran_formula.yml).
 You are also welcome to copy/paste this source configuration into your dbt root project and modify for your Salesforce use case.
+## Model Creation
+The salesforce_formula_utils macro may be used in one of two ways.
+You may either use the macro to create a table with **all** relevant formula fields applied, or you may use the macro to include **only** specified formula fields.
+Refer to the two options below for more details.

-### Model Creation: All relevant formula fields
+### Option 1: Generate all relevant formula fields
 If you would like your model to generate all the formula fields related to your source table then you may create a new file in your models folder and name it (`your_table_name_here`.sql).
 You will then add the below snippet into the file.
 Finally, update the `source_table` argument to be the source table name for which you are generating the model:
 ```sql
 {{ salesforce_formula_utils.sfdc_formula_view(source_table='your_source_table_name_here') }}
 ```
-### Model Creation: Only include specified formula fields
+### Option 2: Generate only specified formula fields
 If you would like your model to generate only a specified subset of your formula fields related to your source table then you may create a new file in your models folder and name it (`your_table_name_here`.sql).
 You will then add the below snippet into the file.
-Finally, update the `source_table` argument to be the source table name for which you are generating the model and update the `fields_to_include` argument to contain all the fields (in **lowercase**) from your source that you would like to be included in the final output:
+Finally, update the `source_table` argument to be the source table name for which you are generating the model and update the `fields_to_include` argument to contain all the fields from your source that you would like to be included in the final output.
+Be sure that the fields you would like to include are enclosed within parenthesis:
 ```sql
 {{ salesforce_formula_utils.sfdc_formula_view(source_table='your_source_table_name_here', fields_to_include=('i_want_this_field','also_this_one','maybe_a_third_as_well','lets_add_more')) }}
 ```